Disappearance of Heather Elvis: Background

-Heather Elvis, a native of Horry County, South Carolina, graduated in 2011 from St. James High School in Murrells Inlet.
-Her parents allowed her, as their older daughter, to move out to her own apartment shortly afterwards in Carolina Forest, which she shared with Brianna "Bri" Warrelmann, a roommate from out of state.
+Heather Elvis was a native of Horry County, South Carolina and the older of two children of Terry and Debbie Elvis; she had a younger sister, Morgan.
+She graduated in 2011 from St. James High School in Murrells Inlet.
+She moved into her own apartment shortly afterwards in Carolina Forest, which she shared with Brianna "Bri" Warrelmann, a roommate from out of state.
 Elvis worked as a hostess at the Tilted Kilt in Myrtle Beach and House of Blues in North Myrtle Beach while studying cosmetology.

 Affair with Sidney Moorer

 In June 2013, Elvis took notice of Sidney Moorer, a 37-year-old married resident of Socastee who repaired the kitchen equipment at the Tilted Kilt; she tweeted early that month that she had "a taste for men who're older."
 Warrelmann, also a coworker at that time, recalled that Elvis pointed Moorer out to her at work.
 Almost a month later, on her Twitter page, Elvis expressed sexual interest in "the guy who builds things at my job" and expressed a desire to rape him.
-A July 10 tweet, responding to a friend who had told Elvis she had "a lot of explaining to do", named a "Sydney" as someone she would go out of her way to see; four hours afterward she followed up with "baby did a bad bad thing" and, "I'm in way too deep.
+A July 10 tweet, responding to a friend who had told Elvis she had "a lot of explaining to do", named a "Sidney" as someone she would go out of her way to see; four hours afterward she followed up with "baby did a bad bad thing" and, "I'm in way too deep.
 But watch me get in deeper".

 Friends and coworkers recalled that Elvis also discussed the relationship she was having with them as well.
 Moorer would often come to the restaurants when he was not working to deliver coffee and bagels to her.
 He considered asking Elvis to work as his children's nanny should he and his wife move to Florida, as they were considering doing.

 Moorer said his affair with Elvis was primarily confined to September 2013.
 Late that month, Elvis tweeted that, "Once upon a time, an angel and a devil fell in love.
 It did not end well", which has since been interpreted as referring to the relationship, by then ended.
 Shortly afterwards, Moorer's wife Tammy found out about the affair and became very angry.
 According to Warrelmann, Tammy made Sidney call Elvis and end the affair with her listening.
 Sidney, she says, told Elvis that she was "nothing to me ... just someone who spread your legs".
 Warrellmann said Sidney "basically tore Heather apart as a human being ... and made her feel horrible about herself."
 Tammy, who later told a friend that her husband and Elvis had confined their relations to oral sex, also sent the younger woman texts and pictures of herself and Sidney in sexual situations.